On TikTok, the partisan fury of the 2020 election is just a swipe away

 Lillith Ashworth, the 18-year-old University of Michigan student who made the video, was caught off guard by the reaction.
 "A lot of people don't agree with me," said Ashworth, who has 26,000 followers and supports Vermont Sen. Bernie Sanders.
 "I'm fine with that because I'd rather have a platform which is geared towards younger people talking about politics."

 Unlike Twitter or Facebook, where candidates often have official accounts, almost all the political videos on TikTok are created by users.
-Pro-Trump messages dominate, and videos bearing the #trump2020 hashtag have generated more than 257 million views, surpassing hashtags referring to Democratic presidential candidates, including Massachusetts Sen. Elizabeth Warren and Biden.
+Pro-Trump messages dominate, and videos bearing the #trump2020 hashtag have generated more than 257 million views, surpassing hashtags referring to Democratic presidential candidates, including Biden and Massachusetts Sen. Elizabeth Warren.
 The Trump hashtag has also garnered more views than #politics, which has 160 million, or #elections with 13 million views.

 Reaching young voters